Mayukh-Banik/SpotifyPlaylistAlbum/README.md

 # SpotifyPlaylistAlbum

-Returns a list of albums from all songs in a spotify playlist
+Uses spot-dl https://github.com/spotDL/spotify-downloader to download all albums in a spotify playlist only.
+Must supply your own spotify API key credentials.